xi-loong/eomt/README.md

   --model.ckpt_path /path/to/pytorch_model.bin
 ```

-This evaluates the same `EoMT-L` model using 4 GPUs with a batch size of 4 per GPU.
+This command evaluates the same `EoMT-L` model using 4 GPUs with a batch size of 4 per GPU.

 🔧 Replace `/path/to/dataset` with the directory containing the dataset zip files.
-🔧 Replace `/path/to/pytorch_model.bin` with the checkpoint to evaluate.
+🔧 Replace `/path/to/pytorch_model.bin` with the path to the checkpoint to evaluate.

 A [notebook](inference.ipynb) is also available for quick inference and visualization with pre-trained models.